 To precisely evaluate C. elegans growth dynamics, we previously developed a high-throughput growth assay that integrates image-based and flow-based devices to quantify the growth of thousands of animals over developmental time (Nyaanga et al. 2021).
-We used this assay to collect body size measurements of N2 and CB4856 animals over the course of larval development from the L1 stage through the L4 stage.
+We used this assay to collect body-size measurements of N2 and CB4856 animals over the course of larval development from the L1 stage through the L4 stage.
 Briefly, populations of 100,000 animals were cultured in flasks in triplicate for each strain.
-Every hour after feeding, we sampled approximately 300 animals from each flask, collected images, and measured length (TOF) and width (norm.EXT) of sampled animals using the COPAS BIOSORT platform (S1 Fig and S1 File).
-From these raw body size measurements, we removed non-animal objects using model-based clustering and generated summary statistics to study population changes (S2-S3 Figs, S2 File, see Methods).
-Here, we report mean length and mean width of animals over 51 consecutive developmental time points (Figure 1).
-Overall, we observed little divergence in growth behavior between the two strains.
+Every hour after feeding, we sampled approximately 300 animals from each flask, collected images, and measured length (TOF) and width (norm.EXT) of sampled animals using the COPAS BIOSORT platform (Supplementary Figs. 1 and 2 and Supplementary File 1).
+From these raw body-size measurements, we removed non-animal objects using model-based clustering and generated summary statistics to study population changes (Supplementary Figs. 3 and 4, Supplementary File 2, see Materials and Methods).
+Here, we report the mean length and width of animals over 51 consecutive developmental time points (Fig. 1).
+Overall, we observed little divergence in the growth behavior between the two strains.
 As previously reported, we detected continuous growth punctuated by periods of discontinuous growth rate, resulting in visible shifts in length and width over time.
-Although growth behavior is consistent in both N2 and CB4856 animals, we observed significant differences in animal length and width at individual time points, particularly early in development (S4 Fig).
+Although growth behavior is consistent in both N2 and CB4856 animals, we observed significant differences in animal length and width at individual time points, particularly early in development (Supplementary Fig. 5).
 As animals age, we identify fewer time points with significant differences likely because of increased variability in body size across the population.
-We find that in all instances where we observed a significant differences in animal length, animals from the N2 strain were consistently longer than animals from the CB4856 strain.
+We find that in all instances where we observed a significant difference in animal length, animals from the N2 strain were consistently longer than animals from the CB4856 strain.
 However, this result was not observed in animal width as we observed time points where the CB4856 strain was wider than the N2 strain and other timepoints with the opposite result.